Amalfi coast italy

 What to do on the Amalfi Coast, Italy

-The little walkways of Positano filled with locals in the off season
+The little walkways of Positano are filled with locals in the off-season

-Bethany had no idea what to expect from the Amalfi coast, and it had been years since I had been there so it was equally surprising to me again as if I had seen it for the first time.
-She snapped photos out the bus window until we arrived in Positano where we slowly walked down to the beach through the little pathways which led through town.
+Bethany had no idea what to expect from the Amalfi coast, and it had been years since I had been there, so it was equally surprising to me again, as if I had seen it for the first time.
+She snapped photos out the bus window until we arrived in Positano, where we slowly walked down to the beach through the little pathways that led through town.

 This was off-season, so many stores were closed or doing repairs, which gave it a more local feel.
 We sat down by the beach and ate lunch while soaking in the sun and atmosphere of this magical town.